Snowflake pricing example: size matters19.06.2020

 With a shift to cloud-based data warehousing, ELT approaches have become more common as opposed to ETL.
 This means it first loads everything into the target system and then applies any transformations after it is loaded.
 For the daily extraction, load and transformation of data in Snowflake they will need 3 hours per day, running on XS size cluster:

 3 (hours per day) * 260 (days per year) * 1 (credits for XS Size) = 780 Credits per year

 For developers who are involved in developing the required insights derived from the business, they are allocating a separate warehouse for development-sized XS as well.
 They will run it for 4 hours per day on the XS size:

 4 (hours per day) * 260 (days per year) * 1 (credits for XS Size) = 1040 Credits per year

-The BI section will spend most of their time on the platform running reports and analysis.
+The BI section will spend most of its time on the platform running reports and analyses.
 Let us assume we have up to 5 concurrent users (running queries in parallel at the same second) or 50 standard BI users.
-Since Snowflake charges only for processing time, which can be dropped down significantly when using BI tools running in-memory database such as Tableau, company is designating 5 hours of non-stop usage per day for the team (remember that you can automatically suspend the usage after the inactivity period and that the XS cluster needs a second to start).
+Since Snowflake charges only for processing time, which can be dropped down significantly when using BI tools running in-memory databases such as Tableau, the company is designating 5 hours of non-stop usage per day for the team (remember that you can automatically suspend the usage after the inactivity period and that the XS cluster needs a second to start).

 5 (hours per day) * 260 (days per year) * 1 (credits for XS Size) = 1300 Credits per year